robst/file_db/README.md

 ```ruby
 FileDb::Configuration.configure data_directory: 'data'
 ```
+Subdirectory is the default for storing the tables.
+If you change the configuration, the `database_check!` will be automaticly executed

-Make sure, the directory exists or use the build in check for checking and creating the data directory:
+If you running a clean instance with no configuration changes so make sure, the storage directory exists or use the build in check for checking and creating the data directory:
 ```ruby
 FileDb::Database.database_check!
 ```

-ok, lets go to create a model.
+Let's start with creating a model called `User`.

 ```ruby
 class User < FileDb::Model